-Application Applied

 Application : Applied

-Explanation on : application of the The AC consists of two Independent Non-Executive Directors and a Non-Independent Non-Executive Director.

-practice · ·

-The AC is chaired by an Independent Non-Executive Director, Dato' Dr. Thillainathan A/L Ramasamy, who is a Fellow of the Institute of Bankers Malaysia and holds a PhD in Economics and a Master in Economics from London School of Economics, and a Class 1 Honours in Bachelor of Arts (Economics) from the University of Malaya.

-Dato' Dr. Thillainathan A/L Ramasamy was appointed as the Chairman of the AC on 1 April 2017 whilst the Chairman of the Board is Tan Sri Razali Bin Ismail.
+Explanation on : application of the practice The AC consists of two Independent Non-Executive Directors and a Non-Independent Non-Executive Director.
+The AC is chaired by an Independent Non-Executive Director, Dato' Dr. Thillainathan A/L Ramasamy, who is a Fellow of the Institute of Bankers Malaysia and holds a PhD in Economics and a Master in Economics from the London School of Economics, and a Class 1 Honours in Bachelor of Arts (Economics) Degree from the University of Malaya.
+Dato' Dr. Thillainathan A/L Ramasamy was appointed as the Chairman of the AC on 1 April 2017 whilst the Chairman of the Board is Tan Sri Datuk (Dr.) Rafiah Binti Salim.
 This Practice has also been reflected in the terms of reference of the AC, which is attached to the Board Charter.

 Explanation for : departure

-Large companies are requi to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are re encouraged to complete quired to complete the columns below.
+Non-large companies are the columns below.

 Measure :

 Timeframe :